64lines/furontojs/README.md

 ```
 ![image](./img/furonto-second-image.png)

 As you can see, the sky is the limit.
-You can combinate different components to have complicated websites or add them on different files to have a more modular design, you can also extend the FurontoJS features by editing the `furonto.js` file.
+You can combine different components to have complicated websites or add them on different files to have a more modular design, you can also extend the FurontoJS features by editing the `furonto.js` file.

 Enjoy!